 - MORE INFO

-A hosted PBX system is essentially a software program that delivers PBX functionality over the internet.
-The software sits on a cluster of servers located in a data centre.
-The software can manage multiple individual PBX systems, and each one is set up as a separate user.
-That way, specific PBX configurations can be set and managed.
+A Hosted PBX system is a cloud-based software program that delivers PBX functionality over the internet using a cluster of servers located in a data centre.
+Multiple data centres are typically used for redundancy.
+The software has the ability to deliver a vast number of individual PBX systems with each one being allocated a specific user ID and IP address.

 Hosted PBX works by using business VoIP and SIP Trunk technology to make and receive phone calls over the PSTN (Public Switched Telephone Network).
 A landline telephone number allocated to the Cloud PBX extension is used to make and receive calls.

 BusinessCom takes the hassle and time out of managing your own Hosted PBX system.
 Our highly skilled support team manages the system on your behalf, meaning you simply need to plug the phone into a suitable broadband service and they’re up and running.
 You can make programming or configuration changes by simply calling or lodging an online ticket with our Customer Care Team.

 In order for a Hosted PBX to deliver clear communication, a bandwidth of 100kbps upload/download speed is needed for the extension to work without interference.
 As a general rule, you should allocate 100kbps of bandwidth per extension.
 It is also advisable to invest in a good quality business router with a QoS feature.